nehareddyy03/Business-Insights-360/README.md

 AtliQ, a business with operations expanding across multiple countries, was struggling with the increasing complexity of its operations.
 Despite their rapid growth, the company was relying heavily on Excel for data analysis, which was time-consuming, error-prone, and lacked scalability.
 This caused inefficiencies in decision-making and led to significant financial losses, particularly in their Latin American market, due to the inability to extract meaningful insights from their data in real time.

-### Objectives
+## Objectives

-The primary objective of this project was to transition AtliQ from its outdated Excel-based data analysis process to a more efficient and scalable solution: Power BI.
+The primary objective of this project was to transition AtliQ from its outdated Excel-based analysis process to a more scalable and efficient Power BI solution.
 The goal was to develop an interactive, dynamic, and integrated Power BI dashboard capable of providing real-time insights, improving operational efficiency, and empowering decision-makers at all levels of the business with actionable data.

 ## Key Features & Business Functions

-1-Finance View : Displays Profit & Loss (P&L) statements for specific customers, products, and countries over any given time period.
+**1. Finance View:** Displays Profit & Loss (P&L) statements for specific customers, products, and countries over any given time period.
 Allows for the detailed analysis of financial performance, including revenue, expenses, and profitability metrics.

 <p align="center">
   <img src="images/Finance_View.png" width="95%">
 </p>

-2- Sales View : Offers a detailed performance analysis based on key metrics such as Net Sales, Gross Margin, and Profitability.
+**2. Sales View:** Offers a detailed performance analysis based on key metrics such as Net Sales, Gross Margin, and Profitability.
 Provides a Growth Matrix for assessing sales performance and profitability of individual customers, products, and regions.

 <p align="center">
   <img src="images/Sales_View.png" width="95%">
 </p>

-3- Marketing View : Evaluates the performance of products in the market, focusing on metrics like Net Sales and Gross Margin.
+**3. Marketing View:** Evaluates the performance of products in the market, focusing on metrics like Net Sales and Gross Margin.
 Visualizes the profitability and growth potential of products through an interactive matrix, helping prioritize marketing efforts.

  <p align="center">
   <img src="images/Marketing_View.png" width="95%">
 </p>

-4- Supply Chain View : Tracks key metrics such as Forecast Accuracy, Net Error, and Risk Profiles for different segments, categories, and customers.
+**4. Supply Chain View:** Tracks key metrics such as Forecast Accuracy, Net Error, and Risk Profiles for different segments, categories, and customers.
 Assists in identifying areas of improvement for supply chain optimization and risk management.

 <p align="center">
   <img src="images/Supply_Chain_View.png" width="95%">
 </p>

-5- Executive View : A high-level, consolidated dashboard that presents key insights across all business areas, providing executives with a comprehensive overview of performance and operational health.
+**5. Executive View:** A high-level, consolidated dashboard that presents key insights across all business areas, providing executives with a comprehensive overview of performance and operational health.

 <p align="center">
   <img src="images/Executive_View.png" width="95%">